Skip to content

 What financial assistance does the program provide?

-A limited amount of tuition reduction funding is available for full-time students in exchange for part-time work in the Training Clinic or Psychology Department.
-Advertisements for the positions are distributed via e-mail.
+Additionally, a limited amount of tuition reduction funding is available for full-time students in exchange for part-time work in the Training Clinic or Psychology Department.
+Typically, when such positions become available, advertisements for the positions are distributed via e-mail to provide students with opportunities to apply.
+The amount of funding varies depending on amounts allocated to the Program.
+Examples of student employment positions include:

 Is a dissertation required?